ctkelley/MultiPrecisionArrays.jl/docs/src/index.md

 #
 (TW == Float32) && (TF = Float16)
 #
-# Unless you tell me otherwise, onthefly is true if low precision is half
+# Unless you tell me otherwise, onthefly is true if TF is half
-# and false if low precision is single.
+# and false if TF is single.
 #
 (onthefly == nothing ) && (onthefly = (TF==Float16))
 MPA=MPArray(A; TF=TF, onthefly=onthefly)